violenil/ArtistPrediction/README.md

 # ArtistPrediction
-A project for our NLP TeamLab course, building a Perceptron classifier from scratch and predicting artists based on a large corpus of song lyrics.
+This repository contains the project and related details for our NLP TeamLab course, where we build a Perceptron classifier from scratch and predict artists based on a large corpus of song lyrics.